Lesbian vampire

-Lesbian vampirism is a trope in 20th-century exploitation film and literature.
-It was a way to hint at or titillate with the taboo idea of lesbianism in a fantasy context outside the heavily censored realm of social realism.
+Lesbian vampirism is a trope in early gothic horror and 20th century exploitation film.

 Origins and early history

-The vampires based in Slavic mythology, the wąpierz, were said to sneak into houses at night and drink the blood of people.

-Countess Elizabeth Bathory also inspired the vampire myth, and her victims were all young women.
+Two early additions to vampire lore established an attraction to young, beautiful women, which persists to modern vampire mythos.
+The vampires in Slavic mythology, the wąpierz, were said to sneak into houses at night and drink the blood of people.
+Countess Elizabeth Báthory also inspired the vampire myth, and her alleged victims were all young women.

-It is believed that these two early additions to vampire lore, real and fictional, have contributed to the mythology of the vampire, in particular an attraction to young, beautiful women present in modern retelling of the vampire mythos.

-The portrayal of vampires has had sexual connotations since the Victorian era, but during that era it had more to do with demonising sexual behaviour.
+The portrayal of vampires has had sexual connotations since the Victorian era, but at that time it was to demonize sexual behaviour.
 The women in Victorian era vampire media were often portrayed as sexually transgressive and then punished for said transgressions.
 As part of this moral panic, the trope of lesbian vampires appeared to reinforce heteronormativity.